-SURV 365 Drafting and Survey CAD - Topics covered include sequential files, string manipulation, microcomputer graphics, role of CAD in surveying, BASIC and FORTRAN programming for plotters and digitizers, data collector transfers, reduction of field data, coordinate geometry programs, creation of plot files.
-Surveyor general requirements for survey plans, inking.
+SURV 365 Drafting and Survey CAD - A continuation of SURV 265.
+Topics include sequential files, string manipulation, microcomputer graphics.
+Programming in BASIC and FORTRAN for plotters and digitizers, data collector transfers, reduction of field data, the use of survey specific CAD software.